taoensso/telemere/wiki/4-Handlers.md

 ## Dispatch opts

-Handler dispatch opts includes dispatch priority, handler filtering, handler middleware, queue semantics, back-pressure opts, etc.
+Handler dispatch opts includes dispatch priority (determines order in which handlers are called), handler filtering, handler middleware, a/sync queue semantics, back-pressure opts, etc.

-This is all specified when calling [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!) - and documented there.
+See [`help:handler-dispatch-options`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:handler-dispatch-options) for full info, and [`default-handler-dispatch-opts`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#default-handler-dispatch-opts) for defaults.

 Note that handler middleware in particular is an often overlooked but powerful feature, allowing you to arbitrarily transform and/or filter every [signal map](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-content) before it is given to the handler.